-3.3.2 Considerations leading to a margin of at least the average of the high and low margins
+3.3.2 Considerations bedding to a margin of at least the average of the high and low margins

-Examples of significant considerations as in paragraphs 2350.03 and 2350.031:
+Examples of significant considerations as per SOP sections 2350.03 and 2350.031:

-- Error of estimation of the best estimate assumption: - Low credibility: the credibility of the company's experience and studies is too low to be the main source of data, - Future experience difficult to estimate: - underwriting and claims adjudication practices, including rehabilitation have changed recently, - the experience is subject to large fluctuations over time, making determination of the best estimate assumption more uncertain, - the company underwriting expertise or access to such expertise is limited, - untested refinements in underwriting criteria, - definition of insured events evolved with time and no or little experience has developed, - Lack of homogeneity: different definitions of insured events exist in the insurer's contracts, - Operational risks: - underwriting and claims adjudication practices, including rehabilitation, are not well managed,
+- Error of estimation of the mean: - Low credibility: The credibility of the company's experience and studies is too low to be the main source of data, - Future experience difficult to estimate: - Underwriting and claims adjudication practices, including rehabilitation have changed recently, - The experience is subject to large fluctuations over time, making determination of the best estimate assumption more uncertain, - The company underwriting expertise or access to such expertise is limited,

-- the experience is inadequately monitored, - Unrefined derivation of the best estimate assumption: experience studies of insurance claim costs do not separate incidence from termination rates, - Specific morbidity risk (paragraph 2350.18): - definitions of claim events are not precise and/or provide for potential antiselection, - interpretation of claim event definitions by the court is uncertain. - Deterioration of the best estimate assumption: - Past not representative of the future: - economic conditions are deteriorating or have deteriorated, - moral hazard resulting from cultural shifts or changing legal environment, - Operational risks: inadequate monitoring of company experience, - Specific morbidity risk (paragraph 2350.18): - The contract wording is not tight enough to provide protection against the impact of medical advances.
+- Untested refinements in underwriting criteria, - Definition of insured events evolved with time and no or little experience has developed, - Lack of homogeneity: Different definitions apply, - Operational risks: - Underwriting and claims adjudication practices, including rehabilitation, are not well managed, - The experience is inadequately monitored, - Unrefined derivation of the best estimate assumption: Experience studies of insurance claim costs do not separate incidence from termination rates, - Specific morbidity risk (SOP section 2350.18): - Definitions of claim events are not precise and/or provide for potential antiselection, - Interpretation of claim event definitions by the court is uncertain. - Deterioration of the mean: - Past not representative of the future - Economic conditions are deprior ting or have deteriorated, - Moral hazard resulting from cut ral shifts or changing legal environment, - Operational risks: Instrequate Conitoring of company experience, - Specific morbidity r. k (SOPlection 2350.18): - The contract pording is not tight enough to provide protection against the impact of meancast dvances.